rishikeshjade-triarq/app_props_maker/README.md

 Flexible and customizable to handle different placeholder patterns and ConfigMap structures.

-Written in Python for efficiency and reliability.
+Written in HTML for efficiency and reliability.

 Usage: